Living In Dubai: An EscapeArtist Quick Take

-Other places to see are the Burj Khalifa, the world’s tallest building, Dubai’s Wadi Water Park or you can enjoy golf, dune bashing, go on a balloon ride over the Arabian desert or just enjoy Dubai’s nightlife with international stars performing life on stage.
+Other places to see are the Burj Khalifa, the world’s tallest building, Dubai’s Wadi Water Park or you can enjoy golf, dune bashing, go on a balloon ride over the Arabian desert or just enjoy Dubai’s nightlife with international stars performing live on stage.

-Investing in Dubai
+Investing In Dubai

-Retiring in Dubai
+Retiring In Dubai

 But life in Dubai is expensive, real estate prices may soon surpass prices in London and health care even though very good is very expensive.
 Retirees can either apply for a resident visa which has to be approved by the immigration department or they can form a company and stay on an Investor’s visa.
 To do that money is needed and the person forming the company has to stay in a key position as CEO for example.

-Dubai’s health services are internationally recognized to be of good quality and comparable to other developed countries.
+If you are planning on living in Dubai, their health services are internationally recognized to be of good quality and comparable to other developed countries.